dionisggr/saucedemo/README.md

 ---

 ### Notes
-Tests run in instances of 5 for performance consideration in the user-end, when running tests.
+Tests run in instances of 5 for performance consideration in the user-end when running the tests.

-You may change the maximum instances 10 (maximum current test) or higher, as your machine allows.
+You may change the maximum instances 10 (maximum amount of tests) or higher, as your machine allows.

 In `wdio.conf.js`:
 ```